KDE/digikam-doc/batch_queue/custom_script.rst

 Overview
 --------

-The batch Queue Manager allows to customize a **Workflow** with a specific plugin dedicated to run a script an process your images with an external tool as `ImageMagick <https://imagemagick.org/>`_ for example.
+The batch Queue Manager allows to customize a **Workflow** with a specific plugin dedicated to run a script an process your images with external tools as `ImageMagick <https://imagemagick.org/>`_ or `ExifTool <https://en.wikipedia.org/wiki/ExifTool>`_ for example.

 The Tool is named **Custom Script**, available in **Base Tools** list, and **Custom Tools** category.
-The goal is pass to a script source code written by the user in the plugin, a series of environment variables to handle in the code and to re-route for a custom usage with delegate command line programs installed on your computer.
+The goal is to pass to a script source code written by the user in the plugin, a series of environment variables handled in the code and re-routed for a custom usage with delegate command line programs installed on your computer.

 .. figure:: images/bqm_custom_script.webp
     :alt: